baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 5: Classes and Interfaces

+??? abstract
     Python is an object-oriented language.
 Getting things done in Python often requires writing new classes and defining how they interact through their interfaces and hierarchies.
 This chapter covers how to use classes to express your intended behaviors with objects.

 - [ ] 37 Compose Classes Instead of Nesting Many Levels of Built-in Types
 - [ ] 38 Accept Functions Instead of Classes for Simple Interfaces